 What you will learn

-The Management major allows you to integrate all functional areas of business by choosing electives of your choice from accounting, marketing, operations management, human resource management, and finance.
-This allows you to have a well-rounded and integrated understanding of business and an ability to deal with all aspects of an organization.
+Students within the Management major have significant flexibility to take a collection of courses from accounting, finance, human resource management, marketing, management and supply chain management.
 This wide breadth of knowledge gives you an ideal understanding of the strategy needed to achieve overall organizational goals and objectives.

 A first-year schedule sample